drhoopoe/academic-kickstart/content/post/p062001/why_hoopoe.md

 ## Conclusion

+The little hoopoe bird thus captures much of what this blog aims to be about.
+That is, the interwoven threads of occult and mystical ideas and practices that span the *longue durée* of Afro-Eurasian thought and culture and extend well into our world today.

 ### Notes:
 [^1]: The other two are the crow (*al-ghurãb*) and the quail (*salwã*).
 Check out [the entry for "bird" in Quran.com's cool "Ontology of Concepts" tool](http://corpus.quran.com/concept.jsp?id=bird).